jimmybyrum/vault.js/README.md

 storage.js
 ===============

-wrapper for localStorage and sessionStorage that returns true values
+wrapper for localStorage, sessionStorage and document.cookie that sets and gets true values

 #### Usage